dwalend/Disentangle/README.md

 * Concurrent Graph structure
 * Parallel queued graph minimization
 * Parallel A* variations

+## Changes in 0.3.0, the seventh release

+* Build with mill
+* Update to latest Scala and Scala JS - That's Scala 3.2 !

 ## Changes in 0.2.2, the sixth release